 workers' compensation and public disability benefit offset.
 A requirement that reduces the benefits to a disabled worker and dependents if the worker also receives workers' compensation (WC) or other public disability benefits (PDB).
-The reduction continues until the month the worker reaches age 65 or the month the WC/PDB payments stop, whichever comes first.
+The reduction continues until the month the worker reaches age 65 (for individuals born before December 20, 1950) or full retirement age (for individuals born on or after December 20, 1950); or the month the WC/PDB payments stop; whichever comes first.